 World Cup Watch: A guide to local bars with strong international soccer reputations

+With the World Cup opening play this weekend, Chicago’s deeply rooted international soccer culture will be on full display for the next four weeks at a handful of pubs that have earned a city-wide reputation as go-to joints for the world’s most popular sport.

-Chicago has a deeply rooted international soccer culture that will be on full display in the next four weeks at a handful of pubs that have earned a citywide reputation as go-tos for the world’s game.
+With the World Cup opening play this weekend, Chicago’s deeply rooted international soccer culture will be on full display for the next four weeks at a handful of pubs that have earned a city-wide reputation as go-to joints for the world’s most popular sport.

-Places such as The Globe Pub and A.J.
-Hudson’s are soccer staples in Chicago, and others are just beginning to be recognized as such.
-Some draw large crowds from specific countries, but all are destinations for international soccer fans.
+North Side places such as The Globe Pub on Irving Park and AJ Hudson’s on Ashland are soccer staples in Chicago while others are just beginning to gain recognition.
+Some draw large crowds from specific countries, but all are destinations for serious international soccer fans.

+Here’s a quick look at where to find the games and a draft around Chicago.

-Marco Antonio Lopez of McKinley Park opened One City Tap five years ago after a career in the restaurant industry.
+Marco Antonio López, from the McKinley Park neighborhood, opened One City Tap five years ago after a career in the restaurant industry.

-One City Tap quickly earned a nod as one of Chicago’s go-to soccer bars when it began hosting Fire watch parties last year.
-As the World Cup begins, it is highlighting two teams specifically: Mexico and the United States.
+One City Tap quickly earned a nod as one of Chicago’s go-to soccer bars when it began hosting Chicago Fire watch parties last year.
+As the World Cup begins, they are highlighting two teams specifically: Mexico and USA.

-One City Tap will open its doors at noon for all matches, except when it opens at 10 a.m.
-Tuesday for Mexico’s first match against Poland.
+Doors will open at noon for all matches except when they open at 10 a.m. for Mexico’s first match of the World Cup against Poland on Nov.
+22.

 R Public House, 1508 W. Jarvis Ave.

-This pub initially struggled with its decision to show the World Cup this year, but R Public House in Rogers Park will be donating $1 from every draft pour of Hazy Pitch IPA to the Nepal Youth Foundation.
+While this pub initially “struggled with their decision” to show the World Cup this year, R Public House in Rogers Park will be donating $1 from every draft pour of Hazy Pitch IPA, by Chicago’s very own Revolution Brewing, to the Nepal Youth Foundation.

-‘‘We really wrestled with the fact of whether we should show it at all because of what’s happened,’’ owner Renee Labrana said, referring to the many Nepalese migrants in Qatar who have faced poor working conditions for years.
+“We really wrestled with the fact of whether we should show it at all because of what’s happened,” said owner Renee Labrana, in reference to the many Nepalese migrants in Qatar that have faced poor working conditions for years.

 Simone’s, 960 W. 18th St.

-Simone’s will kick off World Cup viewings Tuesday, when Mexico goes against Poland.
-The bar will prioritize games featuring Central American and South American teams, according to its manager, but also will be showing all U.S. games.
+Simone’s will kick off its own World Cup viewings on Tuesday, when Mexico faces Poland.
+Simone’s will prioritize games from Central American and South American teams, according to its manager, but will also be showing all United States games.

 For now, there are no drink specials at Simone’s, but the kitchen will be open for fans who want to purchase Mexican-inspired pub grub.

-Fans of Team Mexico frequented this spot during World Cups past, and fans of Mexico’s club teams can catch games here throughout the season, making it a staple for any real ‘‘futbol’’ fans.
+Fans of Team Mexico frequented this spot quite a bit during World Cups past, and fans of Mexico’s club teams can catch games here throughout the season, making it a staple for any real “fútbol” fans.

 Cleos, 1935 W. Chicago Ave.

-Cleos already is preparing for the group-stage match between England and the United States at 1 p.m.
-Friday, for which it is expecting a rowdy crowd.
+Cleos is already bracing for a rowdy crowd for the group-stage match between England and USA on Nov.
+25 at 1 p.m.

 Cleos earned a reputation as one of Chicago’s premier soccer hubs after a discussion the bar’s ownership and management had 10 years ago.
-Trying to decide what the bar’s identity should be, they came to the conclusion that turning into a college football bar wouldn’t serve their community.
+Trying to decide what the bar’s identity should be, they concluded that turning into a college football bar wouldn’t serve their community.

-‘‘We felt like soccer was something that our neighborhood could really get into,’’ soccer manager Maggie Ednie said.
+“We felt like soccer was something that our neighborhood could really get into,” Cleos soccer manager Maggie Ednie said.

-Cleos isn’t home to any national team specifically, but a number of its patrons are supporters of the United States, Mexico, Germany and England.
+Cleos isn’t home to any national team specifically, but many patrons are supporters of USA, Mexico, Germany and England.

 Damen Tavern, 701 N. Damen Ave.

-If Cleos ends up being too crowded, Damen Tavern will be open for business throughout the tournament with its usual drink deals: $3 Bud Lights and $25 buckets of domestic beers.
+If Cleos ends up being too crowded, Damen Tavern will be open for business throughout the World Cup with its usual drink deals: $3 Bud Lights and $25 buckets of domestic beers.

-Bartender Amanda Lopez Martinez, who describes herself as a casual soccer fan, said the bar will be hosting a special screening of the Mexico-Argentina game next Saturday.
-The tavern will prioritize promoting the weekend games, which draw some of the largest fan bases in Chicago.
+Bartender Amanda López Martínez, who describes herself as a casual soccer fan, said the bar will host a special screening of the Mexico-Argentina game on Nov.
+26. The tavern will prioritize promoting the weekend games, which draw some of Chicago’s biggest crowds.

 The Embassy Public House, 1435 W. Taylor St.

-Lifelong soccer fan and general manager Adrian Lewis says The Embassy has received more than 120 reservations from fans who want to catch the U.S. games, which begin Monday against Wales.
+Lifelong soccer fan and general manager Adrian Lewis says The Embassy has received over 120 reservations from fans who want to catch the USA games, which begin Monday with a match against Wales.

-The Embassy is an Irish-owned European pub that will be opening earlier than usual for the 7 a.m. matches.
+The Embassy Public House is an Irish-owned European pub that will be opening earlier than usual for the 7 a.m. matches.
 Fans can catch all of the matches there, including potential reruns of 4 a.m. games.
-The bar has special drink promotions planned, with Krombacher for Germany games and Modelo for Mexico games.
+The bar has special drink promotions planned with Krombacher for the Germany games and Modelo for Mexico games.

-Formerly Ginger Ale House, A.J.
-Hudson’s has been a soccer staple in Chicago since the early ’90s.
-The Lake View bar has been known to draw a large crowd of England supporters but is a go-to spot for fans to watch any and all international soccer matches.
+Formerly Ginger Ale House, AJ Hudson’s has been a soccer staple in Chicago since the early 1990s.
+The Lakeview bar is on a first-come, first-serve basis.
+It has been known to draw a large crowd of England supporters but is a go-to spot for fans to watch any international soccer matches.

-For the World Cup, it will be featuring sponsored cocktails for each team.
+For the World Cup, it will feature sponsored cocktails for each team.

-It won’t be showing the 4 a.m. games live, but it will have replays airing when it opens for 7 a.m. matches.
+They won’t be showing 4 a.m. games live but will have replays airing when they open for 7 a.m. matches.

 Chicago Fire World Cup watch parties

-Fire Pitch, a community sports complex in North Center, is the Chicago Fire’s official hot spot for viewing all of the World Cup matches, except for those that kick off at 4 a.m.
-Soccer fans can enjoy access to specialty food and drinks, including quiches, pierogi and tacos.
+Fire Pitch, a community sports complex in North Center, is the Chicago Fire’s official hotspot for viewing most World Cup matches — except for those that kick off at 4 a.m.
+Soccer fans can enjoy access to specialty food and drinks, including quiches, pierogies and tacos.

 The watch parties at Fire Pitch also include access to the Fire’s exclusive co-branded merchandise for fans of Mexico, Poland and Switzerland.

-The Fire also will be hosting a watch party Friday in the Grand Ballroom at Navy Pier in anticipation of the United States-England match at 1 p.m.
-Admission to the Navy Pier watch party is free and is on a first-come, first-served basis.
-Food and beverages will be available for purchase.
+The soccer club will also be hosting a watch party in Navy Pier’s Aon Grand Ballroom on Nov.
+25 in anticipation of the USA vs. England match at 1 p.m.
+Admission to the Navy Pier watch party is free and on a first-come, first-serve basis.
+Food and beverages will be available for purchase, too.